rickstaa/empty-issues-closer-action/README.md

 # Empty Issues Closer action

-A [GitHub Action](https://github.com/features/actions) that automatically closes empty issues or issues which contain an unchanged template.
+A [GitHub Action](https://github.com/features/actions) that automatically closes empty issues or issues which contain an unchanged (markdown) template.

 -   Closes issues with an empty issue body.
 -   Reopens non-empty issues.
--   Closes issues which do not fill in the issue template.
+-   Closes issues which do not fill in the (markdown) issue template.
--   Reopens issues in which the issue template was filled in.
+-   Reopens issues in which the (markdown) issue template was filled in.

 ## Table of content